ss461/cognitive-impairment-2/README.md

 *This repository is updated every two weeks as part of the Worldwide AI for Science Fellowship.*

-New this week - June 20:
+New this week - June 20 Written Update:

 Grip strength test — new hardware modality, FSR 402 sensor, peak + average force readings